danimilani/seaborn_dataviz/README.md

 <br>

 Count Plot: <br>
-We can define the colors we want to be shown in the plot by creating a dictionary mapping subgroup:
+We can define the colors we want to be shown in the plot by creating a dictionary mapping subgroup.<br>
+In this example, the dictionary maps the value "Rural" to the color green and the value "Urban" to the color blue.
 <br>
 ![Alt text](/screenshots/sns_countplot2_palette.JPG)